-Black Bean Sweet Potato Enchiladas are total healthy comfort food, and they're super simple to make - no store-bought vegan cheese needed.
+Black bean sweet potato enchiladas topped with creamy, smoky cashew sauce are total healthy comfort food, and they're super simple to make!

 I wanted this recipe to be a fast and simple as possible, so the black bean sweet potato filling involves some shortcuts to reduce your total cooking time.

 You'll be shocked to hear that I used my Instant Pot to make my potato cubes.
-To do this, peel and cube the sweet potatoes, then add them to your IP with a cup of water.
+To do this, peel and cube the sweet potatoes, then add them to the pot with a cup of water.
 Cook for 5 minutes, then do a quick release.

 I'm using all dried spices for this filling.
 No mincing, no saute, no oil.
-Just measure a few dried spices right into the bowl with the beans and potatoes, and you're ready to roll those tortillas.
+Just measure a those flavorful spices right into the bowl with the beans and potatoes, mash them up, and you're ready to roll those tortillas.

 There is one place where I didn't use a shortcut, and that's the creamy topping for these enchiladas.
-Instead of bagged cheese, you top these off with my smoky, flavorful Chipotle Cashew Cream Sauce.
+Instead of bagged cheese, you top these off with smoky, flavorful chipotle cashew cream sauce.

 Depending on how long your cashews have been in your pantry, how long you soak, and even the humidity in your kitchen, the perfect amount of water you use in this sauce can vary.
 In the recipe, I start you off with just ¼ cup of water, and then you can add more, if needed, to reach a nice, spreadable consistency.

-If you'd rather not make this cream sauce (or if you can't do cashews), you can use a bag of vegan pepper jack cheese instead.
+If you'd rather not make this cream sauce (or if you can't do cashews), you can use a bag of vegan pepper jack cheese or a cup of your favorite vegan cheese sauce instead.

 Once you've got your filling mashed up and the cream sauce prepared, you're ready to assemble!
 Start by spreading enchilada sauce over the bottom of your pan.